-7.1 Identification - Students with SEND needs are identified through a number of different routes:

-- Through liaison with middle schools or other Upper Schools and the provision of information in order to build a SEND Profile which is made available to all staff, - Through baseline testing of all students at the end of Year 8 prior to entry to year 9, - Through Access Arrangement screening during the Autumn term of Year 9, - Through school's internal examinations, indicators and teacher assessment, - Through investigation of concerns raised by staff, parents or the students themselves.

-7.2 Staff concerns are raised by the individual teacher with their head of department or the student's form tutor.
-Where a range of strategies have been tried and deemed to fail, they are then referred to the SENDCo for further investigation.

-7.3 Staff are asked to consider carefully whether the student meets the SEND benchmark of requiring intervention, beyond high quality teaching that is differentiated and personalised.
+- 7.1 Identification Students with SEND needs are identified through a number of different routes: - Through liaison with middle schools or other Upper Schools and the provision of information in order to build a SEND Profile which is made available to all staff, - Through baseline testing of all students at the end of Year 8 prior to entry to year 9. - Through Access Arrangement screening during the Autumn term of Year 9, - Through school's internal examinations, indicators and teacher assessment, - Through investigation of concerns raised by staff, parents or the students themselves. - 7.2 Staff concerns are raised by the individual teacher with their head of department or the student's form tutor.
+We follow a graduated approach using the APDR cycle as recommended by the SEND code of practice, 2015.
+This is also shown on the SEND pages of the website. - 7.3 Staff are asked to consider carefully whether the student meets the SEND benchmark of requiring intervention, beyond quality first teaching that is differentiated and personalised.
 "High quality teaching that is differentiated and personalised will meet the individual needs of the majority of children and young people.
 Some children and young people need educational provision that is additional to or different from this.
-This is special educational provision under Section 21 of the Children and Families Act 2014. " (revised Code of Practice 2015).

-7.4 For a referral to SEND support, the concept of 'adequate progress' is central.
-Where adequate progress is not made through intervention within the classroom, additional support from outside of the school's resources may be sought and therefore a child will be recognised as requiring SEND Support.

-7.5 Parental concerns are raised initially with the subject teacher and/or the form tutor and the above mentioned procedure is then used.
+This is special educational provision under Section 21 of the Children and Families Act 2014. " (revised Code of Practice 2015). - 7.4 For a referral to the next Wave is made, the concept of 'adequate progress' is central.
+Where adequate progress is not made through intervention within the classroom and then subject leader, additional support may be sought from the learning support team and appropriate interventions will be tried, moving the child to Wave 3 and onto the school's SEND register, - 7.5 Parental concerns are raised initially with the subject teacher and/or the form tutor and the graduated approach is followed.
 Where parental concerns are of a more personal and/or medical nature parents may address their concerns directly with the Head of Year and/or SENDCo.
-In these cases the parents are invited in to discuss their concerns and an agreed plan of action is determined.

-7.6 Assessment of need - In many cases there is dialogue between the school and home and between the SENDCo and teaching staff to ensure that a full picture of the situation is achieved.
+In these cases the parents are invited in to discuss their concerns and an agreed plan of action is determined. - 7.6 Assessment of need In many cases there is dialogue between the school and home and between the SENDCo and teaching staff to ensure that a full picture of the situation is achieved.
 Where possible the student will be involved in these meetings to ensure their voice is heard.
 This may need further investigation with trained professionals as we cannot diagnose any specific difficulties but can signpost and make referrals to the relevant services and procedures where needed.
 Diagnostic tests may be used to help inform the decision making process.
-This may include specialist access arrangements for external examinations, in class tests and controlled assessments.

-7.7 Review - For students on the special needs register parents are invited to have access to the SEND information on their child that we share with teachers for.
+This may include specialist access arrangements for external examinations, in class tests and controlled assessments. - 7.7 Review -All parents can see the information we share with teachers on the dashboard about their child.
 All students on the SEND register will have a profile on the dashboard outlining their needs.
 This information will be reviewed termly.
-For those with an Education, Health and Care Plan there is an annual review in line with the SEND Code of Practice 2014 requirements in addition to the termly reviews.
+For those with an Education, Health and Care Plan there is an annual review in line with the SEND Code of Practice 2014, in addition to the termly reviews.
 Where appropriate, adults involved in the support of the young person other than those at Redborne Upper School may be invited to contribute to the annual review process.